Get in Touch

 • Contrasting scope with level of detail

-Crafting a Process to Develop a Business Model
+Developing a Process to Create a Business Model

 • Applying the steps: elicit, analyse, document, validate